rvnkcode/check/README.md

 ## Roadmap

-- [ ] auto focus text box when update the task
+- [x] auto focus text box when update the task
+- [>] style selected items
 - [ ] update css or use css framework
-- [ ] write readme.md more
+- [ ] write more details in readme.md
+- [ ] write some comments in source code
 - [ ] release pkg ver 0.1.0
 - [ ] tags
 - [ ] projects(sub tasks)